 Before local people bat an eyelid at me in astonishment & inform me “Fota is hardly a hidden gem”, it ought to be observed that just because us locals have a grá for Ireland’s only wildlife park does not instantaneously mean that visitors will have the slightest clue what it or where Fota is!!
 Firstly to clear things up, Fota is NOT a zoo.
 The animals are out in the open vicinity and roam around as they wish to do so, to an extent.

 Our main tip would be to just part walk around the park & take it all in (or take the train if you are not fond of walking) whilst gazing an eye on the giraffes delightfully munching on the trees or allowing a cheeky peacock to take your sandwich!
-This place is a fun day out for all the family in a relaxed environment, so much so, we could not leave it out of our top five!

 4. Feed the ducks at The Lough